pgspider/sqlite_fdw/README.md

 `sqlite_fdw` implements the foreign data wrapper `TRUNCATE` API, available from PostgreSQL 14.

-As SQlite does not provide a `TRUNCATE` command, it is simulated with a simple unqualified `DELETE` operation.
+As SQLite does not provide a `TRUNCATE` command, it is simulated with a simple unqualified `DELETE` operation.

 Actually, `TRUNCATE ...
 CASCADE` can be simulated if we create child table of SQLite with foreign keys and `ON DELETE CASCADE`, and then executing `TRUNCATE` (which will be deparsed to `DELETE`).